 Interns will initially receive training in conducting the assessments, including training videos and shadowing supervisors, and will subsequently conduct assessments independently.
 Interns will participate in individual supervision and group lab meetings.
-Additional opportunities are available based on interest, including broader Youth and Family Research Program lab-wide meetings and didactics, a biweekly journal club, more intensive participation in either of the research studies (e.g., assisting with intervention development and facilitating qualitative focus groups/interviews in Dr. Kennedy's study), and collaboration on conference presentations and manuscripts.
+A focus of this rotation is the accurate diagnostic assessment of ADHD across the lifespan, with particular attention to the nuances of differential diagnosis and establishing a clear timeline of symptoms for adult participants.
+Additional opportunities are available based on interest, including broader Youth and Family Research Program lab-wide meetings and didactics, a biweekly journal club, more intensive participation in any of the research studies (e.g., assisting with intervention development, facilitating qualitative focus groups/interviews), and collaboration on conference presentations and manuscripts.
 Currently, this is a hybrid (in-person and remote) rotation, and a specific schedule can be developed with the intern and supervisors.

-Center for Advanced Psychotherapy (CAP)
+Center for Advanced Psychotherapy (CAP) Supervision: Lauren Bylsma, PhD; Holly Swartz, MD; Kelly Forster Wells, LCSW; and Ran Li, MD

-Supervision: Lauren Bylsma, PhD; Holly Swartz, MD; Kelly Forster Wells, LCSW; and Ran Li, MD disorders, and personality disorders in adolescents and adults.
+The Center for Advanced Psychotherapy (CAP) is an outpatient clinic that specializes in delivering evidence-based treatments for patients with mood disorders (unipolar or bipolar depression), anxiety disorders, and personality disorders in adolescents and adults.
 Training in the theory and implementation of evidence-based psychotherapies will be provided, in combination with pharmacotherapy (for adults or youth) as needed.
 Specifically, supervision is provided in evidence-based therapies including interpersonal psychotherapy (IPT), interpersonal and social rhythm therapy (IPSRT,) Cognitive Behavioral Therapy (CBT), and Mentalization Based Therapy (MBT).
 CBT is the primary modality for adolescent cases (ages 14-17), with a focus on unipolar depression or anxiety disorders.
 CBT training for adult cases focuses on patients with unipolar depression and anxiety disorders but may include opportunities to work with traumatic stress disorders (e.g., CPT or PE for PTSD) or obsessive-compulsive disorders, depending on trainee interests.
 Training in IPT is focused on treatment of unipolar depression and IPSRT for bipolar disorder.
 Training in MBT is focused on treatment of patients with borderline and narcissistic personality disorders.
 Interns are expected to participate in individual supervision, group supervision, and carry a small caseload of adult and/or child outpatients.
 Those who wish to learn MBT will be expected to see their cases for 6-12 months with ongoing supervision from Dr. Li.
 Advanced trainees interested in gaining supervision experience are also able to construct a supervision focused rotation with the opportunity to participate in individual and group supervision and lead didactic trainings and provide consultation to Bellefield clinical outpatient staff.
 A supervision focused rotation is recommended to be at least 6 months in the second half of the year.
 Supervision is currently a mix of virtual and in-person formats, including the weekly CAP Team Meeting (Tuesdays 1-2:30, currently virtual) and individual supervision (in person or virtual, arranged with individual supervisors, depending on modalities chosen).